3MAH/3mah.github.io/_docs/03-Simcoon-tutorials.md

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/tutorials/composite_spheres.png)

-Elastic prperties will be evaluated depending on the volume fraction of reinforcement (up to 50% volume fraction).
+Elastic properties will be evaluated depending on the volume fraction of reinforcement (up to 50% volume fraction).

 The following elastic properties for the matrix is considered: $$E = 2250$$ MPa, $$\nu = 0.19$$.
 The following elastic properties for the reinforcement is considered: $$E = 2250$$ MPa, $$\nu = 0.19$$

+### A: Effective properties of the composite with 20% of reinforcement

 The first thing we want to do is to add a file in a 'data' folder, named 'Nellipsoids0.dat'.
 This file can be downloaded [here](https://raw.githubusercontent.com/3MAH/simcoon/master/tutorials/01A-Composites/data/Nellipsoids0.dat):